wyh136/lisk-wiki/Glossary.md

 When a node does not agree on a block, a fork happens and that node create a separate blockchain from the one it disagrees with.

 ### Full client
 A client which stays in sync with the mainchain and maintains a full copy of the blockchain.
+This is also a node or peer on the network.

 ### Genesis Block
 The very first block in the blockchain with hard-coded contents.
 The Genesis block was released on May 24, 2016 at 8pm UTC.